Alcoholics Anonymous: CONCERNED ABOUT A DRINKING PROBLEM?

-NEW YORK, April 21, 2021 /PRNewswire/ -- We hated to admit that we could never drink safely.
+NEW YORK, April 21, 2021 /PRNewswire-HISPANIC PR WIRE/ -- We hated to admit that we could never drink safely.
 But in A.A. we finally gave up trying to control our drinking.
 What once had felt like a "solution" to our problems had become a "problem" beyond what we could ever have imagined.
 And often we were the last to know.

 We discovered that we had an illness called alcoholism - often referred to by the medical community as "Alcohol Use Disorder."